NomicFoundation/ethereum-hackathon-setup-checker/README.md

 npm install
 ```

-If the installation failed, your environment is not ready and you need to follow
+If any of them failed, your environment is not ready and you need to follow
 the instructions from the next section.

-If the installation went well, you should see a confirmation message, and your
+If they went well, you should see a confirmation message, and your development
-development environment is ready for the hackathon.
+environment is ready for the hackathon.

 ## Setting up your development environment